hugosoliveira/AC_Code_Analyzer/README.md

 - Before running, make sure you have python installed.
 If not, go to https://www.python.org/ and download the python installer.
 - Make sure to add python to the PATH variable during the installation (Very Important)
 - After installing open the Command Prompt and type `python --version`.
-If it returns the version of python that is installed, then everything is of.
+If it returns the version of python that is installed, then everything is ok.
 - Now, you have to install the libraries to make the code run.
 Type in the command prompt `pip install numpy pandas matplotlib scipy cmath`

 ### Getting the Code

-- If you know how to use GIT, just clone this project to the folder where the TFT measurements are separated in folders (Check Below)
+- If you know to to use GIT, just clone this project to the folder where the TFT measurements are separated in folders (Check Below).
-- If you do not use Git (Make you life easier and check out how to use it), you can just download this code in a zip file and unzip in the folder you have the TFT measurements are separated in folders (Check Below)
+- If you do not use GIt (Make you life easier and learn it), you cna just download this code in a zip file and unzip in the folder you have the the TFT measurements are separated in folders (Check Below).

 ### Organization of the folder.